FormalSnake/Smoothie/README.md

 ## Why smoothie?
 Smoothie is free and open source, meaning that it is forever yours.
-Also, because our codebase is easy and modular you can easily contribute and add custom components!
+Also, because our codebase is easy and modular you can easily contribute and add custom indicators!

 ## Building